marioabajo/ardunix/README.md

 - Simple interface with the shell (using read, write calls)
 - Support for automatically run commands at boot

-Note: Use full paths (eg: /bin/ls /bin) as PATH is not set

 ## Commands

 - sh